-- (a) The provisions in this section 61.13 implement the provisions of section 25-8-501.1, C.R.S. - (b) The purpose of these regulatory provisions is to ensure that the storage and land application of waste from housed commercial swine feeding operations is done in a responsible manner so as not to adversely impact Colorado's valuable water resources.
+- (a) The provisions in this section 61.13 implement the provisions of section 25-8-501.1, C.R.S.
+This section also includes permit regulations required by the federal concentrated animal feeding operation (CAFO) regulations as revised effective July 24, 2007 and December 22, 2008. - (b) The purpose of these regulatory provisions is to ensure that the storage and land application of waste from housed commercial swine feeding operations is done in a responsible manner so as not to adversely impact Colorado's valuable water resources.